-CHERI fault exception when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the mtval or stval TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exception when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the [mtval2](#) or [stval2](#) TYPE field and the corresponding code is written to CAUSE.

-CAUSE Reason Tag violation Authority capability tag set to 0 Seal violation Authority capability is sealed Permission violation Authority capability does not grant R-permission Length violation At least one byte accessed is outside the authority capability bounds
+CAUSE Reason Tag violation Authority capability tag set to 0, or has any reserved bits set Seal violation Authority capability is sealed Permission violation Authority capability does not grant R-permission , or the AP field could not have been produced by ACPERM Invalid address violation The effective address is invalid according to Invalid address conversion Bounds violation At least one byte accessed is outside the authority capability bounds, or the capability has malformed bounds

-This instruction is illegal if CRE for the current mode is zero (see [Section 5.7](#)).
+This instruction is illegal if the [CHERI register access is disabled](#) for the current privilege.

-7.3.9.
+12.3.9.
 SC.D